Basis-Theory/docs/source/includes/_javascript_module.md

 `BasisTheory` instance should be initialized only once, and it can be done whenever it suits best your workflow.

 <aside class="notice">
-  Beware that single page applications may share BasisTheory instance across multiple routes, and calling init multiple times in the same instance will result in an error.
+  <span>Beware that single page applications may share BasisTheory instance across multiple routes, and calling init multiple times in the same instance will result in an error.</span>
 </aside>

 You will need a [`public`](#application-types) Application [API key](#authentication) to initialize the `BasisTheory` instance, this will give you access to both `tokens` and `atomic` features within the module.